great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 title: How to create a Custom Regex-Based Column Map Expectation
 ---
-import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'
+import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-**`ColumnMapRegexExpectations`** are a sub-type of [**ColumnMapExpectation**](../../../reference/expectations/expectations.md) that allow for highly-extensible, regex-powered validation of your data.
+**`RegexBasedColumnMapExpectations`** are a sub-type of <TechnicalTag tag="expectation" text="ColumnMapExpectaion"/> that allow for highly-extensible, regex-powered validation of your data.

 They are evaluated for a single column and ask a yes/no, regex-based question for every row in that column.
 Based on the result, they then calculate the percentage of rows that gave a positive answer.
 If that percentage meets a specified threshold (100% by default), the Expectation considers that data valid.
-This threshold is configured via the `mostly` parameter, which can be passed as input to your Custom `ColumnMapRegexExpectation` as a `float` between 0 and 1.
+This threshold is configured via the `mostly` parameter, which can be passed as input to your Custom `RegexBasedColumnMapExpectation` as a `float` between 0 and 1.

-This guide will walk you through the process of creating a custom `ColumnMapRegexExpectation`.
+This guide will walk you through the process of creating a Custom `RegexBasedColumnMapExpectation`.

 <Prerequisites>